Manual Handling Training for Healthcare Workers in Ireland

 A nurse lifting patients without proper technique may make hundreds of unsafe movements before experiencing an injury.
 By the time pain appears, significant damage may have already occurred.
 Prevention through proper training is far more effective than treatment after injury.

 The consequences of manual handling injuries extend beyond physical pain.
-Healthcare workers who suffer back injuries may face:
+Healthcare workers who suffer back injuries may face extended recovery periods, career limitations, chronic pain conditions, financial impact, and psychological effects including anxiety about returning to work.

 Legal Requirements for Healthcare Manual Handling Training in Ireland